ExpandingMan/Mandelbrot.jl/README.md

 Everything here works simply by mapping the values of individual pixels.
 As such, the images may look a little "grainy" depending on how many iterations are used.
-This can be remedied either by doing more itrations or with some sort of image post-processing.
+This can be remedied either by doing more iterations (or plotting more points) or with some sort of image post-processing.

 ## Simple Uses
 One can check if a complex number `z` (specifically, any Julia `Number`) is in the mandelbrot